Julio Iglesias

 Childhood, Youth, Family

 Julio José Iglesias de la Cueva (the singer's full name) was born in the fall of 1943 to a Spanish father, Julio Iglesias Puga, and a Jewish mother, María del Rosario de la Cueva y Perignat, in Madrid.
 Later, he had a younger brother named Carlos.
-His father was a respected gynecologist in the city, which allowed his wife to focus on the home and children without needing to work.
+His father was a well-respected gynecologist in Madrid, so his mother could dedicate herself to home and family.

-From an early age, Julio was an active and energetic child.
+Julio was a bundle of energy from day one.
 As a teenager, he engaged in sports and showed promise as a football player.
-After graduating from Sagrados Corazones School and St. Paul's College, and while studying at the Faculty of Law at the University of Madrid, he considered a professional sports career.
+After finishing at Sagrados Corazones School and St. Paul's College, he was studying law at the University of Madrid while seriously considering going pro in sports.
 He played for Real Madrid's junior team and then served as a reserve goalkeeper for Real.

 Julio Iglesias in his youth